suhas991/AI-Fundamentals/README.md

 ## Artificial Intelligence - Fundamentals

+What is Artificial Intelligence ? </br>
+The capability of a machine to imitate intelligent human behaviour. </br>
+Example : Chatbots & Virual Asssitants (chatGpt , Genmini)

+Real World Examples of Artificial Intelligence
+- Healthcare Diagnostics
+- Fraud detection in Finance
+- E-Commerce Recomendations
+- Sentiment Analysis for Market Research

+What is Generative AI ? </br>
+It is a category of Artificial Intelligence that can generate new content,text,images and sounds by learninf from a large dataset of existinf contents. </br>

 ### Prompt Engineering

 The aim of prompt engineering is to strike a balance between providing sufficient guidance to the model while avoiding overly constraining its creativity and language generation capabilities.